 It’s no secret that brewers of our size, in recent years, have pulled back from many national contracts and focused on brewing beers for their local markets.
 We have also done this, and we’re starting to sell more beer than ever in our home county of Lincolnshire, as well as in the East Midlands, Yorkshire and Norfolk.

-So all looks good for the future.
-I feel especially optimistic since my wife Rachael (a source of constant support) and I have three children; Harri, Edward and Eliza who are all showing a keen interest in joining the family business at some stage in the future.
+My wife Rachael (a source of constant support) and I have three children; Harri, Edward and Eliza who are all showing a keen interest in joining the family business at some stage in the future.

 I’m sure they’ll follow mine and Jaclyn’s lead, to ensure the company carries on brewing great beer and running great pubs – independently – for the foreseeable future.